ProfessorNavigator/mylibrary/README.md

 MyLibrary includes MLBookProc library (see `Notes`).
 To build html documentation for MLBookProc, set option CREATE_HTML_DOCS_MLBOOKPROC to `ON` (also see `Dependencies`).
 To build pdf documentation for MLBookProc set option CREATE_PDF_DOCS_MLBOOKPROC to `ON` (also see `Dependencies`).

+MLBookProc includes XMLParserCPP library (see `Notes`).
+To build html documentation for XMLParserCPP set cmake option CREATE_HTML_DOCS_XMLPARSERCPP to `ON`.
+To build pdf documentation for XMLParserCPP set cmake option CREATE_PDF_DOCS_XMLPARSERCPP to `ON`.
+Also see `Dependencies` section.

 Program will be built with OpenMP support by default.
 If you do not need OpenMP support set USE_OPENMP option to `OFF` (see also `Dependencies` and `Notes` section).
 In case of building with OpenMP support, public build variable USE_OPENMP will be set in MLBookProc cmake package configuration file.
 This variable can be used in your project compiler ifdef directives in case of any need.

 There is optional plugins support in MyLibrary.
 To use plugins, set USE_PLUGINS option to `ON`.
 If you need html documentation for plugins creation, set CREATE_HTML_DOCS_PLUGINIFC option to `ON` (also see `Dependencies`).
 If you need pdf documentation for plugins creation, set CREATE_PDF_DOCS_PLUGINIFC option to `ON` (also see `Dependencies`).
 If USE_PLUGINS variable is `ON`, in case of gtkmm version lower than 4.10 public build variable ML_GTK_OLD will be set.
 You can use this variable in ifdef compiler directives in your plugins.

 Tests were added in version 4.2 ([ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) needs to be installed).
 It is recommended to run tests (`cmake --build _build --target test`) after configure stage, just before program building.
 Special attention should be paid to OpenMPTest.
 If this test fails, you should NOT build program with OpenMP support.

+Some classes and methods of MLBookProc library have been deprecated in version 4.3.
+Building of deprecated classes is switched off by default.
+If you still need these classes, set cmake option BUILD_DEPRECATED_CLASSES to `ON`.
+Deprecated classes and methods will be removed in future releases - it is recommended to switch your plugins and programs to new methods (see MLBookProc documentation).

 ### Windows

-You can build MyLibrary from source by MSYS2 project [https://www.msys2.org/](https://www.msys2.org/).
+You can build MyLibrary from source by [MSYS2](https://www.msys2.org/) project assistance.
 Follow installation instructions from projects site, install dependencies from `Dependencies` section and git, then create directory you want to download source code to (path must not include spaces or non ASCII symbols).
 Open MinGW console and execute following commands (in example we download code to C:\MyLibrary).

 `cd /c/MyLibrary`\
 `git clone https://github.com/ProfessorNavigator/mylibrary.git`\